ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/sidechains.md

 * [Matic](https://matic.network/)

 _Note on Private Sidechains:  Sidechains may also be deployed in an enterprise capacity designed for private smart contracts and internal transactions.
-[Quorum](https://www.goquorum.com/) is an example of a private sidechain run by permissioned validators within JP Morgan._

 ## Resources